lupyuen/lupyuen.github.io/src/mastodon.md

 _What about the Client ID, Secret and Authorization Code?_

-__Client ID and Secret__ will select the Mastodon App for our Bot User.
+__Client ID and Secret__ will specify the Mastodon App for our Bot User.
 Here's how we create our __Mastodon App__ for NuttX Dashboard...

 ```bash
 ## Create Our Mastodon App